PolloYU/test/test-plan.md

 ## Additional Test Cases

-Route Reliability:
+### Route Reliability

-As this is a custom implemented feature, Jhipster provided no test cases for it and all og the tests had to be manually written.
+As this is a custom implemented feature, Jhipster provided no test cases for it and all of the tests had to be manually written.
 These are located in

 ```
 src/test/java/com/digitaldreamers/busratings/service/RouteReliabilityServiceTest.java